CDRT/docs/bios/settings/thinkpad/network.md

 <details><summary>EAP Authentication Method</summary>

 Selected EAP Authentication Method.
 View only.
 Visible only for networks with security WPA2-Enterprise.
 Default value depends on the network.
-Possible values:
+Possible options:

 1. PEAP
 2. EAP-TLS